-- Buy Now- The customer can click on Buy Now Button in order to directly move to the checkout.
+- Buy Now- The customer can click on Buy Now Button to directly move to the checkout.

 - Choose Options- If the product has multiple options associated with it app user can select them then add the product to the cart.

-- Details- However here the product complete details.
-In this page for the app user to refer to before purchase.
+- Details- However here is the product complete details.
+This page is for the app user to refer to before purchase.

 Cart And Checkout